samwick07/Z-Prefix-CRUD-App/README.md

 # Z-Prefix-CRUD-App
 This single-page CRUD application is useful for inventory management.
 Users can create, add, update, and delete inventory items and user profiles.
 This app is built with a PostgreSQL, Express, React.js, Node.js (PERN) stack.
+All styling utilizes Material UI components and documentation.

 ## Set-up and Configuration
 ### Database